SandraDeve/Console-Finances/README.md

 # Overview

 The main purpose of this project is creating code for analyzing the financial records of a company.
 I have been provided with a financial dataset in the `starter/index.js` file.
+I had tutoring session regarding loops and iteration and used https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration as a quide.

 # Description